Chart Color Schemes

 Unley - Parkside displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Unley - Parkside, as per the latest Census, consisted of 57.2% houses and 42.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 59.2% houses and 40.9% other dwellings.
-Home ownership in Unley - Parkside was at 38.3%, similar to Adelaide metro, with the rest being mortgaged (30.0%) or rented (31.7%).
-The median monthly mortgage repayment in the area was $2,167, aligning with the Adelaide metro average, while the median weekly rent was $370, compared to Adelaide metro's $350.
-Nationally, Unley - Parkside's mortgage repayments were higher at $2,167 than the Australian average of $1,863, and rents were lower at $370 compared to the national figure of $375.
+In Unley - Parkside, as per the latest Census evaluation, 57.2% of dwellings were houses with the remaining 42.7% comprising semi-detached homes, apartments, and other types.
+This compares to Adelaide metro's figures of 59.2% houses and 40.9% other dwellings.
+Home ownership in Unley - Parkside stood at 38.3%, similar to the Adelaide metro average.
+Mortgaged properties made up 30.0% and rented dwellings accounted for 31.7%.
+The median monthly mortgage repayment was $2,167, aligning with the Adelaide metro average but higher than the national figure of $1,863.
+Meanwhile, the median weekly rent in Unley - Parkside was recorded at $370, slightly lower than both the Adelaide metro ($350) and national averages ($375).

 Frequently Asked Questions - Housing